-MA100A Elementary Algebra, Part 1

-(2 credit, 2 lecture, 1 lab) Prerequisite: A passing score on the ASSET Numerical Skills Test
+MA100A Elementary Algebra, Part 1 (2 credit, 2 lecture, 1 lab) Prerequisite: A passing score on the ASSET Numerical Skills test or MA075

 This course is the first half of MA100 Elementary Algebra.
-The topics covered include an introduction to algebra, integers and rational numbers, solving equations and problems, polynomial operations and factoring.
+The topics covered include an introduction to algebra, integers and rational numbers, solving equations and polynomial operations, all in a problem solving setting.
 Students must complete both MA100A and MA100B to have the equivalent of MA100.
 Students may not receive credit in both MA100A and MA100.
+This course is offered only in the fall semester.

-MA100B Elementary Algebra, Part 2 (2 credit, 2 lecture, 1 lab) Prerequisite: MA100A inequalities, sets, fractional expressions and equations, radical expressions and equations, and quadratics.
+MA100B Elementary Algebra, Part 2 (2 credit, 2 lecture, 1 lab) Prerequisite: MA100A

+This course is the second half of MA100 Elementary Algebra.
+The topics covered include graphs, linear equations, systems of equations, inequalities, sets, and quadratics.
 Students must complete both MA100A and MA100B to have the equivalent of MA100.
 Students may not receive credit in both MA100B and MA100.
+This course is offered only in the spring semester.